Automated Coastal & Marine Spatial Analysis Pipelines

 Why this site exists

-distances, multi-terabyte archives blow past memory limits, tidal datums drift out of
+multi-terabyte archives blow past memory limits, tidal datums drift out of alignment, and

-alignment, and cloud sync jobs collapse under backpressure.
-This site collects the
+cloud sync jobs collapse under backpressure.
+This site collects the deterministic,

-deterministic, production-grade patterns that keep those pipelines reproducible —
+production-grade patterns that keep those pipelines reproducible — from raw acoustic

-Every guide is written for real deployment: strict memory ceilings, explicit
+Every guide targets real deployment constraints: strict memory ceilings, explicit

 coordinate-reference-system handling, vectorized geodesic math, and CI/CD-friendly

-over convenient-but-fragile shortcuts, so the same code that runs on a laptop scales to
+convenient-but-fragile shortcuts, so the same code that runs on a laptop scales to a

 Decode NMEA telemetry, ingest real-time streams, and segment vessel behavior into reproducible maritime analytics.